-Mark Cleveland is a repeat performer at the World Music Festival, Millennium Park, Navy Pier and in major Chicago venues like the Old Town School or Shuba’s.
-Recent and notable events include composing the soundtrack for the Field Museum’s Ancient Americas exhibit, recording with Yo Yo Ma’s Cross Roads project, sharing the stage with Golden Globe NAMA Award Winner Bill Miller on tour and Chicago favorite Corky Siegel.
-His music can be heard regularly on Chicago and U.S. media, and internationally on Web Streaming Radio.
+Performing for the Dali Lama and in other international events, Mark Cleveland is a repeat performer at the World Music Festival, Millennium Park, Navy Pier and in major Chicago venues like the Old Town School or Shuba’s.
+Accomplishments include composing the soundtrack for the Field Museum’s Ancient Americas exhibit, recording with Yo Yo Ma’s Cross Roads project, sharing the stage with Golden Globe and NAMA Award Winner Bill Miller and Wade Fernandez on tour.
+His music has been featured on Chicago and U.S. media, and internationally on Web Streaming Radio.

 Richard Milne, WXRT on WGN channel 9